adrianocanofre/aws-architect-certified/topics/applications/swf.md

 * Amazon SWF presents a task-oriented API, whereas SQS offers a message-oriented API.
 * SWF ensures that a task is assigned only once and is never duplicated.
 With SQS, you need to ensure that a message is processed only once.
 * SWF keeps track of all the tasks and events in an application.
-With Amazon SQS, you need to implement your own application-level tracking, especially if yout application uses multiples queues.
+With Amazon SQS, you need to implement your own application-level tracking, especially if your application uses multiples queues.

 [Development Options](https://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-welcome.htm)